Marketcloud/marketcloud-sample-android-application/README.md

 ## Sample Android application that implements the Marketcloud Android SDK ##

-This sample implements some basic features that may be implemented using Marketcloud Android SDK.
+This sample implements some basic features that may be implemented using [Marketcloud-Android-SDK](https://github.com/Marketcloud/marketcloud-android-sdk.git)

 Implemented features: